Osiris-Team/AutoPlug-Client/docs/FAQ.md

 ---

-### **I just installed AutoPlug Client and it's taking forever to start!**
+### **Just installed and it's taking forever to start!**
-This is normal for first-time installations and can take up to 3 - 5 minutes depending on system resources, network availability, and number of plugins/mods.
+By default backup creation is enabled, so before executing its tasks a backup will be created that can take up to 3 - 5 minutes depending on system resources and size of the directory.
+Besides that there may be many updates/files that have to be downloaded, so do not abort this process to ensure a correct installation.

 ### **I get the message `Starting server: xxx.jar` but nothing happens!**
 This usually means that something is wrong with your Java installation.
 By default, AutoPlug Client installs its own standalone Java runtime in `./autoplug/system`.

-To make AutoPlug Client reinstall Java:
+To make AutoPlug-Client reinstall Java:
 1. Delete the `system` directory in `./autoplug`.
 2. In the Updater config (default: `./autoplug/updater.yml`), set `updater: java-updater: build-id:` to `0` and save the file.
 3. Restart AutoPlug Client.